JellyBlade/Retrograde/text/README.md

 			Joe: You said you've get me that apple, man!
 			:endif
 			</pre></code>
+	- `chapter`
+		- `:if chapter [#]`
+		- Only true if the game's current chapter matches the criterion
+		- Useful for adapting NPC dialogue to game progress
+		-	<details>
+			<summary<b>Example Usage:</b></summary>
+			<pre><code>
+			Joe: Oh hey there, man.
+			:if chapter 1
+			Joe: We still need to work on restoring power...
+			:endif
+			:if chapter 2
+			Joe: Can't believe we lost Bill to those aliens :( :endif
+			:if chapter 8
+			Joe: Thanks for saving us all, man.
+			:endif
+			</pre></code>
 	- `inroom`
 		- `:if inroom [name of object]`
 		- Only true if the room the player is located has that object in it.